itsfranhere/OneTweet/README.md

 The brief:

-1. Choose a tweet (short text of up to 140 characters).
+1.Choose a tweet (short text of up to 140 characters).

-2. Use your chosen tweet to create a poster.
+2.Use your chosen tweet to create a poster.
 Your poster must follow these rules:

 * Text-only, no pictures
 * 1 font-family